will005/AB_testing/README.md

 # AB_testing
-This project was through the Udacity Data Anayst nanodegree during Term 1.
-The aim is to conduct A/B testing on and E-commerce website comparing which webpage performed better in converting customers.
-This project involved wrangling data, basic statistics, and employing AB or hypothesis testing to our analysis.
-Then we applied a Logistic regression model and compared conversion rates.
+This project though the Udacity Data Analyst nanodegree term 1 aimed at executing an A/B testing scenario.
+The customer was an E-commerce website which requested a performance (click-through rate) comparison of two webpages.
+They wanted to know which webpage would perform better in converting customers.
+The project involved data wrangling and light feature engineering, basic statistics, employing A/B or hypothesis test and applying a basic logistic regression model.